venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/browse-and-search-metadata-using-the-wcf-lob-adapter-sdk.md

 ## IMetadataSearchHandler
  Implementing IMetadataSearchHandler within an adapter provides the ability to search for available operations at design time by entering a search term, such as a portion of an operation name.
 This is very useful if your adapter contains many operations, since you can enter search values to limit the operations returned.

- When using the [!INCLUDE[addadapterservreflong](../../includes/addadapterservreflong-md.md)] or [!INCLUDE[consumeadapterservlong](../../includes/consumeadapterservlong-md.md)] to add an adapter to a project, the IMetadataSearchHandler resolves search strings entered in the **Search in category** box, and returns a list of matching items in the **Available categories and operations** box.
+ When using the [!INCLUDE [addadapterservreflong](../../includes/addadapterservreflong-md.md)] or [!INCLUDE [consumeadapterservlong](../../includes/consumeadapterservlong-md.md)] to add an adapter to a project, the IMetadataSearchHandler resolves search strings entered in the <strong>Search in category</strong> box, and returns a list of matching items in the <strong>Available categories and operations</strong> box.

  ![Search Operations](../../adapters-and-accelerators/wcf-lob-adapter-sdk/media/48dc9ca6-8697-42bf-9419-5fa35a19937f.gif "48dc9ca6-8697-42bf-9419-5fa35a19937f")